eddmann/eddmann.github.io/_posts/2023/2023-01-28-solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang.md

 ## Conclusion

 Having spent some time now reflecting on my experience solving the 2022 calendar in santa-lang, I am very pleased with how many of the fundamental decisions made upfront paid off.
-Aside from the small additions discussed in this article, much of the language and its underlying philosophy have held up.
+Aside from the small additions discussed in this post, much of the language and its underlying philosophy have held up.
 The one possible argument against this claim would be the inclusion of mutable `let` bindings, but after going back and forth on this decision, I feel that it has a deserved place in the language.

 ### Possible Improvements